robertandrews/cxt-wp-user-avatar/README.md

 $avatars_folder = '/users/avatars';         // wp-content/uploads/{sub-folder}
 ```

-`$acf_field_name`: the "Field Name" you gave your ACF Image field
+* `$acf_field_name`: the "Field Name" you gave your ACF Image field

-`$acf_field_key`: the database key corresponding to this field.
+* `$acf_field_key`: the database key corresponding to this field.
 Find this most easily by using Hookturn's ACF add-on Theme Code Pro, or else by inspecting page source on the Image button.

-`$avatars_folder`: path to sub-folder of `/wp-contents/uploads` (eg. `/users/avatars`).
-Include leading slash but not trailing slah.
+* `$avatars_folder`: path to sub-folder of `/wp-contents/uploads` (eg. `/users/avatars`).
+Include leading slash but not trailing slash.
+(Reminder: you must already have created this folder).

 ## Acknowledgements